blowb/blowb-doc/README.md

 ## Obtain the Latest Source Code

-You can always get the latest source code by git:
+You can always get the latest source code using [git][]:

     git clone --recursive https://gitlab.com/blowb/blowb.git

 Or download through [this link](https://gitlab.com/blowb/blowb/repository/archive.tar.gz).

+Visit the [project page on GitLab](https://gitlab.com/blowb/blowb) for more details.

 ## Build the Document